 Creating the 21st Century Special Collections Center

-As we move deeper into the 21st century, the Special Collections Research Center will become ever more important as it preserves and protects unique items for future generations.
+As we move deeper into the 21st century, the Booth Family Center for Special Collections will become ever more important as it preserves and protects unique items for future generations.
 While more and more library collections are held in digital form, the ability to provide access to rare primary resources will help set apart a library and a university.